-Question – What is the principle of operation of the NanoLIBS?
+Question – What is the principle behind the NanoLIBS?

-Answer- The NanoLIBS operates on the principle of Laser-Induced Breakdown Spectroscopy, which is an atomic emission spectroscopy method that functions by exciting and then atomizing the samples with a highly energetic pulsed laser to form a plasma, then collecting the emitted elemental signals by detectors to a resulting spectrum for further mathematical analysis and thus for material identification.
+Answer- The NanoLIBS is an atomic emission spectroscopy method that functions by exciting and then atomizing the samples with a highly energetic pulsed laser to form plasma, then collecting the emitted elemental signals with the resulting spectrum used for material identification.

 Question- What is the NanoLIBS’ intended use?